testingisdocumenting/znai/td-documentation-docs/documentation/flow/presentation.md

 # Equal Flow

 When people build presentations for a product, there should be great focus on the flow of information, making sure that those who have never used the product are not lost.
 A poorly organized presentation might drive users seeking clarification to product documentation, which too often is just as unfriendly to neophytes.

-Presenttion mode in `MDoc` is meant to help with both issues, mutually reinforcing good flow in presentations and documentation.
+Presentation mode in Znai is meant to help with both issues, mutually reinforcing good flow in presentations and documentation.

 # Presentation Mode

-`MDoc` can turn any page into a presentation.
+`Znai` can turn any page into a presentation.
 Simply click `icon:resize-full` to the far fight of each page title.

 In presentation mode, only certain documentation elements are converted to slides: